27 August 2021

 • tuition (Russian language course included)

-• accommodation in MGSU dormitories
+• accomodation in MGSU dormitories

 • teaching materials